-Unlooked for and searched for, longed for and prayed for, you come to us now as you have come to your people in every age.
-Abba, Father God, bless us, our families and our friends.
-Fill us with the love and grace of Christ Jesus, so that our thoughts, words and deeds offer peace and love to people around us and bring glory to your holy name.
+Abba, Heavenly Father, bless us, our families and our friends.
+Fill us with the love and grace of Christ Jesus, so that our thoughts, words and deeds offer peace, light and love to all-comers and bring glory to your holy name.
 Amen.